Guidelines & Policies

 - You are your own teacher.
 Successful language mastery depends on you.
 Your commitment, participation, and especially your self-discipline and study habits will determine your success.

-- The textbooks, multimedia materials, and native speaker are your resources.
+- The textbooks, multimedia materials, and tutor are your resources.
 Each plays an important and precise role, and it is your responsibility to utilize each properly.

 - The tutor is not a teacher.
 The tutorials should not in any way be equated with a typical class.
 Do not assume, as you might in a normal course, that you are coming to class to be taught.
 The tutorials are for the reinforcement and correction of material that you have already practiced in order to participate fully.